gaelccc/pyRTX/README.md

 # Installation

 The installation process is quite convoluted, because of the dependencies on external libraries.
-For this reason we detail here two separate procedures: [automatic installation](##Automatic Installation), [manual installation](##Manual Installation)
+For this reason we detail here two separate procedures: [automatic installation](#automatic-installation), [manual installation](#manual-installation)

 ## Automatic Installation
 Clone the repository:
-`git clone
+`git clone git@github.com:gaelccc/pyRTX.git`
 After cloning this repository, just `bash simple_install.sh` inside the pyRTX folder.

-The install script will perform the steps detailed in the [manual installation][##Manual Installation] section.
+The install script will perform the steps detailed in the [manual installation][#manual-installation] section.
+Please note:
-Please note: the installation script will need to download some files (notably the Embree libraries).
+- the installation script will need to download some files (notably the Embree libraries).
 The default download folder will be
 `pyRTX/lib`.
 You can change this behavior in the header of the installation script.

-Installation in a new environment called "py38" with Anaconda (suggested).
+- the installation process assumes that `conda` is available to the user.

-(Installation tested on Linux 3.10.0-1160.95.1.el7.x86_64) with gcc 9.2 compiler
+(Installation tested on Linux (3.10.0-1160.95.1.el7.x86_64) with gcc 9.2 compiler.

 ## Manual Installation
 If for any reason the simple installation should fail, please follow carefully the following steps.